TrueNAS Scale / Proxmox / iSCSI Primer

 Why TrueNAS Scale and not TrueNAS Core?

-> TrueNAS SCALE is the latest member of the TrueNAS family and provides Open Source HyperConverged Infrastructure (HCI) including Linux containers and VMs.
+TrueNAS SCALE is the latest member of the TrueNAS family and provides Open Source HyperConverged Infrastructure (HCI) including Linux containers and VMs.
 TrueNAS SCALE includes the ability to cluster systems and provide scale-out storage with capacities of up to hundreds of Petabytes.

 Reference

-Well since we’re running a data centre having great scalability seemed wise.
+Well since we’re running data centres having great scalability seemed wise.
 But the huge drawcard to me was that it’s Debian based.
 TrueNAS Core is built using FreeBSD and although I’m all for “let’s have a gazillion Linux distros” life is short and there was a lot to learn.
-Working with a new distribution on basic things like networking or firewalls is a pain if your actual goal is something entirely different.
+Working with a new distribution on basic things like networking or firewalls is just a pain if your actual goal is something entirely different.

 Why ZFS?